 4. 39 Foxtail Cottage, Blockley (sleeps 4)

 39 Foxtail Cottage is part of a charming row of terraced cottages built for workers at the nearby silk mills in the mid 19th-century.
-It lies on the edge of the pretty Cotswold village of Blockley – the main filming location for TV series Father Brown.
-The cottage has been refurbished and modernised to a high standard, and sleeps four people across its three storeys.
+It lies on the edge of the pretty Cotswold village of Blockley – which is the main filming location for TV series Father Brown.
+The cottage has been refurbished and modernised to a high standard, and sleeps four people across its three storey building.

 On the ground floor there’s a dual aspect living/dining room with Cotswold stone inglenook fireplace and open fire.
 Go down one floor and you’ll find a homely kitchen with Aga, which leads onto a light and airy garden room with views out onto a deer park.
 Then on the top floor there are two bedrooms with wrought iron-framed king-sized and double beds, as well as a family bathroom.

 Things to do nearby: Blockley is four miles west of Moreton-in-Marsh, where you’ll find the nearest train station.
 The village has a café, shop and two pubs within walking distance of the cottage.
 It’s also only 10–15 minutes from Chipping Campden and Broadway.
 And Batsford Arboretum, National Trust site Chastleton House and Sezincote House are all nearby.